 However, there is one sentient being who has shaken Vidur madly from the very core of his existence like none other.
 It is the primordial guru Adiyogi (First Yogi) Shiva himself.
 Who is Shiva?
 Shiva is that which is not.
 As such, Vidur has now only one unfettered seeking—to dissolve fully in the Great Space (Maha Kala) of Parama Shiva (Absolute Nothingness).
 Liberated.
 Free.

-Vidur’s first book The Infoboros: Recursion Across Mind, Matter, and Information is coming soon.
-After a long evolutionary and selection process driven by semantic information, one day, it will recursively emerge out of nowhere.
+Vidur’s first book The Infoboros: Recursion Across Mind, Matter, and Information is now available on Amazon.
+After a long evolutionary and selection process driven by semantic information, it has recursively emerged out of nowhere. 🙏